e-HAIL: E-Health & Artificial Intelligence

 Supplement Awards: Up to $30,000 for additional costs to support external MPI grants.
 Stay tuned for the next deadline.

-Grant Writing & Programmer Support
+Grant Writing, Programmer, & Science Communications Support

 Request grant writing assistance (if prompted, use UMICH login)